 God’s Love in a Shoebox: Our Church members donate shoebox care packages full of gifts for the children of Camden where the poverty rate exceeds 38%.

-Please check the bulletin boards in Church and our blog for additional information on this year’s ways of reaching out to the community.
+Please check the bulletin boards in Church for additional information on this year’s ways of reaching out to the community.